harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/serverless/serverless-lambda-cd-quickstart.md

 1. Open the Serverless Package step.
 2. In **Container Registry**, add a Harness Docker Registry connector to connect to Docker Hub.
 3. In **Image**, enter the path, image, and tag for the image you want to run in this step.
-For example, the default, `harnessdev/serverless-package:3.30.1-1.1.0`.
+For example: [`harnessdev/serverless-package:DEFAULT_TAG'](https://gallery.ecr.aws/harness/harness/serverless-package).

 For information on the remaining settings, go to [Common settings for all steps](#common-settings-for-all-steps).